So you’re ready to grow your tutoring business but you’re not sure how to do it. We have several suggestions and ideas that have worked for us.

 Always offer your first session free.

-This gives client incentive to meet you without the obligation of commiting to using you before they’ve had a chance to get to know you.
+This gives client incentive to meet you without the obligation of committing to using you before they’ve had a chance to get to know you.
 It’s a great selling feature and that first meeting is one you can use to vet your new student as well!